 Need a flight?
 Victoria has two airports – Victoria Inner Harbour and Victoria International.
 Alternately, many visitors reach Victoria by ferry and cruise ship.
 Click the button to visit Tips for Family Trips’ Air Travel page.
 It’s filled with ways to save on flights, and tips for making your flight with kids better.

 Need a place to stay?
 We loved the huge indoor pool, full kitchens and spacious suites at Parkside Hotel and Spa in downtown Victoria.
 It's located across the street from Beacon Hill Park, a block from the Royal BC Museum and within walking distance of the harbour and Fisherman's Wharf.

-Click the blue button to read my full review of Parkside Hotel.
 Click the red button to check rates and availability for this and other great hotels in Victoria.